 Episode Four – What Does it Mean for Water: A Post-Provincial Election Discussion

-Taking place only days after the election, this session will focus on the impacts of the provincial election results on water in Ontario, and identify the top freshwater policy issues the provincial government should prioritize over the next four years.
-Participants will get an update on provincial jurisdiction on water, what the election could mean for water policy in Ontario, and contribute to a discussion of key policy priorities that should be pushed for before the throne speech.
-Speakers have been confirmed thus far from the Canadian Environmental Law Association, Environmental Defence, and Chiefs of Ontario.
+Taking place only days after the election, this session focused on the impacts of the provincial election results on water in Ontario, and discussed the top freshwater policy issues the provincial government should prioritize over the next four years.
+Participants received an update on provincial jurisdiction on water, what the election could mean for water policy in Ontario, and contributed to a discussion of key policy priorities that should be pushed for before the throne speech.
+Speakers presented from the Canadian Environmental Law Association, Environmental Defence, and Chiefs of Ontario.

 Episode Three – What Does it Mean for Water?
 A Post-Federal-Election Discussion